Friday, September 5, 2025

 “You have planted them, yes, they have taken root; they grow, yes, they bear fruit.
 You are near in their mouth but far from their mind.”
 Jeremiah 12:2

-God created them, helped them to grow, and to bear fruit but they betrayed Him.
-They had the titles of priests and prophets, but their hearts were not in harmony with God’s.
-They were suppressing and denying the truth, by saying, “Peace, peace,” when there was no peace.
+Jeremiah’s fellow priests and prophets were suppressing and denying the truth, by saying, “Peace, peace,” when there was no peace.

 “But You, O Lord, know me; You have seen me, and You have tested my heart toward You.
 Pull them out like sheep for the slaughter and prepare them for the day of slaughter.”
 Jeremiah 12:3